-b) To input the parameters STM max speed, K1 exceed level and EP brake active (EPA) at any time while the train is running or still-standing.
+- b) To input the parameters STM max speed, K1 exceed level and EP brake active (EPA) at any time in Data Available (DA) state, while the train is running or still-standing. - 1.
+It shall only be possible to input EP brake active (EPA) if EPX = Mixed EP Manual.